-Candidates are required to satisfactorily complete a minimum of four subjects or the equivalent to a total of 50 credit points.
-One subject must normally be taken from each of the four groups of subjects listed below, however, subject to the approval of Head of School or delegate, alternative programs of study may be considered.
+Candidates are required to successfully complete a minimum of four courses or the equivalent to a total of 20 units of credit.
+One course must normally be taken from each of the four groups of courses listed below, however, subject to the approval of Head of School or delegate, alternative programs of study may be considered.